👉 Try the demo: https://github.com/LM-Kit/lm-kit-net-samples/tree/main/console_net/contract_key_terms_extractor

 Console app that:

-- Lets you choose from multiple models optimized for text extraction.
+- Lets you choose from multiple vision-language models optimized for document understanding.

 - Downloads models if needed, with live progress updates.